hashicorp/terraform-provider-google/website/docs/r/cloudbuild_trigger.html.markdown

   is an absolute path, this value is ignored for that step's execution.

+* `invert_regex` -
+  (Optional)
+  Only trigger a build if the revision regex does NOT match the revision regex.

 * `branch_name` -
   (Optional)
   Name of the branch to build.
 Exactly one a of branch name, tag, or commit SHA must be provided.